buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Rarity:** variable; **Cost:** 50 gp

 this tiny object resembles a **feather**.
 Different types of feather tokens exist, each with a single-use effect.
-The Narrator chooses the kind of token.
+The Game Master chooses the kind of token.

 *Tree*.
 You must be outdoors to use this token.
 You can use two actions to touch it to an unoccupied space on the ground.
 The token disappears, and in its place a nonmagical oak tree springs up.
 The tree is 18 meters tall and has a trunk 1 meter in diameter.
 The tree' \*\*s branches at the top spread out in a 6-meter radius.
 50 gp